-Occasional risks (between 1 in 10 and 1 in 100) include embolism (moving debris or blood clot) from an artery into the leg, foot or toes or thrombosis of the bypass graft leading to lack of blood supply to the legs, feet or toes.
+Occasional risks (between 1 in 10 and 1 in 100) include embolism (moving debris or blood clot) from an artery into the hand or fingers or thrombosis of the bypass graft leading to lack of blood supply to the arm, hand and fingers.
 Additional procedures may be needed to avoid loss of a limb.